Bobby Witt Jr. Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in the league.
+- The pitching staff for the Rangers has a collective 9.8 K/9, the fifth-best in MLB.

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.86).
+- The Rangers' 3.61 team ERA ranks eighth across all league pitching staffs.

-- The Rangers surrender the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Eovaldi gets the start for the Rangers, his fourth of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.

-- deGrom gets the start for the Rangers, his fourth of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.
+- In his last time out on Thursday against the Kansas City Royals, the righty tossed five innings, allowing six earned runs while surrendering 10 hits.

-- His last appearance came on Wednesday against the Kansas City Royals, when the right-hander tossed seven innings, surrendering two earned runs while giving up seven hits.
+- The 33-year-old has an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .323 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.